Table of Contents

 2013

-Over the months, Zoom established partnerships with many service providers.
-In September, it raised $6.5M in Series B round of funding.
-Besides, it had 3 million users at that time.
+Over the months, Zoom established partnerships with various service providers.
+In September, it raised $6.5M in a Series B round of funding, bringing its user base to 3 million.

 2015